In this article, you will find information and examples on the following topics associated with working with JSON and XML data sources.

 JSON and XML are hierarchical data formats.

-Where tabular data is referenced by column and row, JSON/XML data is referenced by its path, which indicates its position in the hierarchy.
+Where tabular data is referenced by column and row, JSON and XML data is referenced by its path, which indicates its position in the hierarchy.
 This path, also called the XPath, describes the levels traversed to reach the elements.
 For example, in the following data source:

 player/first_nameis the XPath of the